aehrc/onto-atomio-cloak/README.md

 ![Example token request](/images/tokens.png "Token Request")

-A few things that you will have to do:
+A summary of the things that will be done, which are detailed in the numbered steps.

 - Create a new feed in atomio through {{atomio}}/feed
 - Create an entry in the feed you just created through {{atomio}}/feed/{{feedName}}